What is a job description?

 - Define the job and identify the type of candidate they’d like to hire

-- Engage in effective succession planning
+- Attract internal candidates and engage in effective succession planning

 - Recruit and hire suitable candidates